 Brisk reflexes refer to an above-average response during a reflex test.
+During a reflex test, your doctor tests your deep tendon reflexes with a reflex hammer to measure your response.
 This test is often done during a physical exam.
-Here, your doctor taps your deep tendon reflexes with a reflex hammer to measure your response.
-Quicker responses overall may lead to a diagnosis of brisk reflexes.
+Quicker responses may lead to a diagnosis of brisk reflexes.

 During a reflex test, your muscle shortens (contracts) in response to deep tendon taps from the reflex hammer.
 Brisk reflexes describe an instance where the muscles contract more strongly or more times than normal.